Tollymore Forest Park

 Features of Tollymore Forest

-Tollymore is one of three forests across Northern Ireland piloting the "in-touch" information kiosk.
-The kiosk contains lots of information on the forest and its surrounding area including useful tourist information and is located at the bottom corner of the upper car park.
+Tollymore is one of three forests across Northern Ireland with an "in-touch" information kiosk.
+The kiosk has information on the forest and its surrounding area including useful tourist information and is located in the upper car park.

 The Shimna River